VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 ## Dex <small>(Identity Provider)</small>

 The Management UI supports the OpenID Connect protocol for authentication and authorization.
-In the demo we provide Dex which is a configurable Identity Provider.
+In the demo we provide Dex, which is a configurable Identity Provider.

-On Linux based operating systems this works out-of-the-box but if you're using MacOS or Windows you will need to add the hostname for Dex to the known hosts.
+On Linux based operating systems this works out-of-the-box.
+If you're using MacOS or Windows you will need to add the hostname for Dex to the known hosts.

 <Tabs
   defaultValue="mac_os"